paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-075-general-procedures-for-licensing-certification-and-documentation.md

 <a id="section-7505"></a>
 ## § 7505.
 Review of information in National Driver Register

-The Secretary shall make information received from the National Driver Register under section 206(b)(7) of the National Driver Register Act of 1982 ([23 U.S.C.
-401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section401&num=0&edition=prelim) note) available to an individual for review and written comment before denying, suspending, revoking, or taking any other action relating to a license, certificate of registry, or merchant mariner’s document authorized to be issued for that individual under this part, based on that information.
+The Secretary shall make information received from the National Driver Register under [section 30305(b)(7) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section30305/b/7&num=0&edition=prelim) available to an individual for review and written comment before denying, suspending, revoking, or taking any other action relating to a license, certificate of registry, or merchant mariner’s document authorized to be issued for that individual under this part, based on that information.

 ### Statutory Notes

+#### Amendments
+2018—Pub.
+L. 115–232 substituted “[section 30305(b)(7) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section30305/b/7&num=0&edition=prelim)” for “section 206(b)(7) of the National Driver Register Act of 1982 ([23 U.S.C.
+401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title23-section401&num=0&edition=prelim) note)”.

 #### Effective Date
 Section applicable to incidents occurring after Aug.
 18, 1990, see section 1020 of Pub.
 L. 101–380, set out as a note under [section 2701 of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2701&num=0&edition=prelim), Navigation and Navigable Waters.